 A family history of high cholesterol means that you’re more likely to have high cholesterol.
 If that applies to you, regularly monitoring your cholesterol levels is an important step you can take to proactively care for your heart.

-If you’re 20 or older, check your cholesterol levels at least every 5 years .
-However, this is a bare minimum: if you have risk factors for heart disease (such as smoking, family history, and so on), you doctor may recommend that you test your cholesterol levels more frequently.
+If you’re 20 or older, it’s recommended to take a cholesterol test at least every 5 years .
+However, this is a bare minimum: if you have risk factors for heart disease (such as smoking, family history, and so on), your healthcare provider may recommend that you test your cholesterol levels more frequently.

 Triglycerides are a type of fat that can come directly from the food you eat.
 Your body also makes triglycerides out of sugary and starchy foods.